 Symptoms

-More often, an open oval window in newborns is asymptomatic or accompanied by mild symptoms.
-Indirect signs this anomaly in the structure of the heart, by which parents may suspect its presence, can be:
+More often, a patent foramen ovale in newborns is asymptomatic or accompanied by mild symptoms.
+Indirect signs This anomaly in the structure of the heart, by which parents may suspect its presence, can be:

-• restlessness or lethargy while feeding;
+• restlessness or lethargy during feeding;

 • poor weight gain and poor appetite;